wowaTYPO3/website-crawler/README.md

 ## Description

 This Bash script is designed to recursively crawl the text content of web pages and save it to a structured text file.
 It prompts the user for a URL and optionally allows setting a maximum depth for crawling.
 The script downloads the website and all linked pages up to the specified depth, converting the content into plain text with clear URL separation.
-It features parallel processing, configurable timeouts, progress tracking, and automatic robots.txt compliance.
+It features parallel processing, configurable timeouts, progress tracking, automatic robots.txt compliance, and interactive URL segment exclusion.

 ## Features

 - Recursive website crawling with configurable depth
+- **Interactive URL segment exclusion** (e.g., exclude `/en/`, `/fr/`, `/admin/` paths)
 - Parallel processing of HTML files
 - Structured HTML to plain text conversion with URL headers
 - Clear separation of content by source URL